How the Clenched Fist Became a Black Power Symbol

 White supremacists abuse the clenched fist

 Breivik’s clenched-fist salute was no mere coincidence.
 During the ’80s, White supremacists adopted the Black power movement’s clenched fist as their own to symbolize White power.
 According to the Anti-Defamation League, “the White fist…is the symbol of intolerance.”
 In June 2020, President Trump retweeted a video of apparent Trump supporters on golf carts shouting, “White power!” while raising their fists at anti-Trump protesters.
 The president faced criticism for appearing to condone the gesture, with Michael D. Shear writing in the New York Times that Trump was “once again using the vast reach of his social media platforms to inflame racial divisions in a nation roiled by weeks of protests about police brutality against Black people and demands for social justice reforms.”
 While “White power” is a flagrant expression of racism, our language is littered with commonly used words and phrases that have racist implications.
 And bookmark this article if you’ve ever thought, “What is white privilege?”—because it’s important to understand.

 Black Lives Matter reclaims the clenched fist

 There’s a shirt that depicts three clenched fists raised in solidarity on sale at the Black Lives Matter store, and the enduring symbol is echoed in the organization’s mission statement: “Black Lives Matter Foundation, Inc. is a global organization in the United States, United Kingdom, and Canada, whose mission is to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.
 By combating and countering acts of violence, creating space for Black imagination and innovation, and centering Black joy, we are winning immediate improvements in our lives.”
 Whether you call it the clenched fist, Black Power fist, BLM fist, or solidarity fist, one thing is clear: it’s used as a symbol of Black pride, solidarity, and dedication to fighting injustice.
-Next, learn about small ways you can fight racism every day.
+Next, learn what anti-racism means and the small ways you can fight racism every day.

 For more on this important issue, see our guide to the Fight Against Racism.